Making a difference in Ontario starts here

 - Review and assess applications through an online granting portal

-- Make grant recommendations that align with OTF's Investment Strategy that will make the greatest positive impact in communities throughout Ontario
+- Make grant recommendations that align with OTF's grant investment framework that will make the greatest positive impact in communities throughout Ontario

 - Participate in face-to-face or virtual GRT meetings of up to two hours in length.
 If face-to-face meetings include some travel, we will reimburse eligible travel costs